murex/TCR/README.md

 | scala      | sbt               | sbt                                                  |
 | typescript | yarn              | yarn bazel make                                      |

+### TCR Variants

+TCR tool can run several variants of the TCR workflow, inspired by [this blog post](https://medium.com/@tdeniffel/tcr-variants-test-commit-revert-bf6bd84b17d3) by Thomas Deniffel.

+Some are great as pedagogic tools, some are better for day-to-day use.

+The default variant is "The Relaxed".
+You can refer to [this page](./variants-doc/tcr_variants.md) for further details on available variants.

 ### Base directory

 In order to know which files and directories to watch, TCR needs to know on which part of the filesystem it should work.